About the Siberian Cat Breed

 They are loyal cats and love to play fetch-games.
 Many say they have a somewhat dog-like manner.

-The Siberian Cat is Hypoallergenic
+This Cat is Hypoallergenic

 Many believe it is the hairs of the cat that cause allergic reactions.
 This is not true.
 What causes cat allergy is a protein known as FEL D1.